kutay0/matlab-bonus-homework/README.md

 plot.pdf is the output of the matlab code

 # untitled.m
-An addon named 'Curve Fitting Toolbox' is used
+An add-on named 'Curve Fitting Toolbox' is used